Pon-Dinesh-kumar/100-days-of-full-stack/log.md

 ### Progress

 I will be tracking my progress on this GitHub repository.
-Here's the link to my Day 0 log: [insert link to Day 0 log]

 Looking forward to Day 1!